-College of Southern Nevada Fine Arts Gallery hosts visiting artist Shona Macdonald.
+College of Southern Nevada Fine Arts Gallery host visiting artist Shona Macdonald.

 FIELD NOTES: Shona Macdonald “Overcast” at College of Southern Nevada Fine Arts Gallery opened July 13.
-It features her series “Sky on Ground” that will have you take a walk with her and look down to see shallow water found along a path.
+From her paintings you will be taking a walk with her and see shallow water found along a path.
 Sometimes you will see a calm stillness briefly interrupted by the touch of a breeze.

 Macdonald’s “Sky on Ground” series of small works and larger pieces are source by images she captured on walks with her camera.
 Her puddles on the earth are a painted representation that guide you to seeing uneventful objects in the reflection, an upside-down realism of a landscape detail that exists just beyond the canvas.
 In some you see powerlines from light poles made with brisk wavy delicate lines, a capture of motion caused by a breeze that taps the surface of water; movement in the still-life of still water.

 As intended by the artist, the works are prompted by romantic landscape painters like Caspar David Friedrich, who used painting to connect a spiritual read of the natural world.